KEY POINTS

 You will continue to receive electricity and/or gas services until the designated date.
 If you’re moving from a rental property, you don’t need to disconnect the energy supply.
 Usually, the retailer will automatically transfer the property back to the energy account of the real estate or landlord.

 After you’ve cancelled your old plan, sign up at your new address with your new energy retailer, commencing from the date you move in.
-Make sure you’ve done your research before sign-up so you know which tariff and plan best matches your needs.
+Make sure you’ve done your research before sign-up so you know which tariff and plan best match your needs.

 FAQs about connecting electricity and gas